electroduck/beep/README.md

 ## System Requirements (READ THIS)
-This program is based on the WinAPI function `Beep` in Kernel32.  **It does not work on Windows Vista or Windows XP 64-bit.**  On Windows XP and prior versions, it will play the tone directly from the internal motherboard speaker, which may or may not exist.
+This program is based on the WinAPI function `Beep` in Kernel32.  **It does not work on Windows XP 64-bit or Windows Vista.**  On Windows XP and prior versions, it will play the tone directly from the internal motherboard speaker, which may or may not exist.
 On Windows 7 and later versions, it will play the tone through the sound card.